hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 Hmm, I think there wasn't a bug in the program, but in the rules I gave it - apparently the symmetry of this particular tiling is more complex that I thought.

 [15:13:04](#s-6eOX2QzX2TM_YcQGmTlM7RxsN3G9jKZCqSu0c7-Mc) <hiiamboris (NOT THIS ONE)>:
-Next step: tile rooms of user-provided geometry Ì†ΩÌ∏â
+Next step: tile rooms of user-provided geometry üòâ

 [15:13:30](#DbfbePmf20fx8v71u2AfodqvPh0OuUl2x1GRgJNrlrs) <GalenIvanov (Galen Ivanov)>:
-Ì†ΩÌ∏Ñ
+üòÑ

 [15:14:32](#ZRzGLRjVpZpikYX0WH2PFLMKK2-9Otbd7Y9GsFXCYmQ) <hiiamboris (NOT THIS ONE)>:
 And step 3: let user provide own tile photos :)